openharmony/docs/docs-en/guide/building-the-home-page.md

     -   **index.js**

     A  **.js**  file is used to implement interaction logic of your application.
-In the  **.js**  file of the home page, the following features need to be implemented: Dynamic changes of the text content and progress bar color based on numbers, multiple languages, page switch, and animation playback.
+In the  **.js**  file of the home page, the following features need to be implemented: dynamic changes of the text content and progress bar color based on numbers, multiple languages, page switching, and animation playback.

     ```
-    // Import the router module for page switch.
+    // Import the router module for page switching.
     import router from'@system.router'
     export default {
         // Define parameters.